godsonsakawa/alx-low_level_programming/README.md

 ## Acknowledgements :pray:

-All work contained in this project was completed as part of the curriculum for ALX.
+All work contained in this project was completed as part of the curriculum.
 ALX is a full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
-For more information, visit[this link](https://www.alxafrica.com/).
+For more information, visit [this link](https://www.alxafrica.com/).